Search for CP violation using $\mathrm{t\bar{t}}$ events in the lepton+jets channel in pp collisions at $\sqrt{s}$ = 13 TeV: Results

 \subsection{Constraint on the dimensionless CEDM}

 Each of the measured \Acpprime values from the combined lepton+jets channel is divided by the dilution factor for that CP observable to obtain the corrected asymmetry \Acp.
 These values are independent of any detector or reconstruction bias and can therefore be used to search for CPV in the top quark sector.
 The constraints on the dimensionless CEDM \dtG are determined based on the \Acp value of each CP observable, and are then combined using the best linear unbiased estimator method~\cite{LYONS1988110}, taking into account the correlation of the \dtG measurements among the CP observables.
+Most of the correlation coefficient values between the CP observables are negligible, except for the one between \Othree and \Osix, which is around 0.44.
 Since there is no statistically significant evidence of CPV for any CP observable, the expected dilution factor \dilution from the SM simulation given in Table~\ref{tab:dilution_factor} is used to convert the measured \Acpprime for each CP observable to the corresponding \Acp value.
 Since the unbiased estimator method only uses symmetric uncertainties, the larger of the plus and minus uncertainties in \Acpprime is taken in each case.

 Dedicated CP-violating \ttbar samples using the modified top quark production vertex described by Eq.~\eqref{eq:lagrangian} are simulated with different \dtG values at the generator level with \MADGRAPH to determine the relationship between \Acp and \dtG.
 This relationship is parametrized by the function~\cite{CPVtop:13TeVRef} \begin{linenomath} \end{linenomath} where the parameters $a$, $b$, $c$, and $d$ are taken from a \chisq fit to the \Acp and \dtG values obtained from the different CP-violating samples.